4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/22-Russian-Roulette/README.md

 1. The `fireGun()` function needs to be completed to make the game work.
 It should compare the bullet position against the chamber position.

 ### :bulb: Hint:

+- The function `spinChamber` returns a number between 1 and 6.

-- If the bullet position matches the chamber position, the function `fireGun()` should return `You're dead!`.
+- If the bullet position `firePosition` matches the chamber position given by the function `spinChamber` , the function `fireGun()` should return `You're dead!`.

-- If the bullet position doesn't match the chamber position, the function `fireGun()` should return `Keep playing!`.
+- If the bullet position `firePosition` doesn't match the chamber position given by the function `spinChamber`, the function `fireGun()` should return `Keep playing!`.